QianQing26/Lite3_rl_training/README.md

 # RL-Lite3
 > [!NOTE]
-> This repo is now outdated and not supported!
+> This code repository is no longer maintained!
 Please use the new [rl_training](https://github.com/DeepRoboticsLab/rl_training.git) repo.

 [简体中文](./README_ZH.md)